lczupryn/tibco-streaming-samples/docker/ef-kubernetes/ef-kubernetes-app/src/site/markdown/index.md

 minikube
 ```

 Minikube only supports a single node.
+Default namespace is **default**.

+**FIX THIS:** - Minikube 1.5.0 hangs when installing centos packages, 1.4.0 works

 ### Kind